andotherstuff/garland-protocol/garland-v0.1.md

 The encryption process for block i with file key K_f:

 ```
-block_key = HKDF-SHA256(K_f, "block-encryption", i, 32)
+block_key = HKDF-Expand(K_f, "garland-v1:block:" || i, 32)
-nonce = random_bytes(12)
+nonce = 0x000000000000000000000000  (12 zero bytes)
-ciphertext = ChaCha20-Encrypt(block_key, nonce, plaintext_block)
+ciphertext = ChaCha20(block_key, nonce, plaintext_block)
-encrypted_block = nonce || ciphertext
 ```

-The 12-byte nonce is prepended to the ciphertext.
-Total overhead per block is 12 bytes, negligible relative to the 256 KiB block size.
+Since each block uses a unique derived key, a fixed zero nonce is cryptographically safe: the (key, nonce) pair is never reused.
+This avoids 12 bytes of overhead per block.

 Integrity is provided by the content-addressing scheme.
 Each share is stored and retrieved by its SHA-256 hash, and if a server returns data that doesn't match the requested hash, it is rejected.
 After decryption, the plaintext block hash is verified against the value stored in the inode.
 This layered integrity checking at the storage layer makes encryption-layer authentication unnecessary.

 ### 6.3 Metadata Encryption

 File inodes and directory entries contain sensitive metadata: filenames, sizes, timestamps, and structural relationships.
-This metadata is encrypted using the metadata key derived from the master key.
+The client encrypts this metadata using the metadata key derived from the master key.

 When storing an inode or directory, the client:
 1. Serializes the structure to JSON